alex-1987/mysql-backup/README.md

 **Restore Backup**

-login with putty or a other ssh client
+login with putty or a other ssh client go to your folder with the backups

+cd your path to your Backups
 mysql -h [host Name] -u [username] -p [database Name] < [dein sql Backup.sql]

+>cd ~/BACKUP/Database/
 >mysql -h db.internal -u cloud-user -p nextcloud_datab < db1-table1.sql